 OUR EDITORIAL STAFF

-Peter Borland is Editorial Director for Atria Books, Washington Square Press, and Keywords Press.
+Peter Borland is Vice President, Editor-in-Chief for Atria Books, Washington Square Press, and Keywords Press.
 Recent bestsellers he edited include A Man Called Ove by Fredrik Backman, My Grandmother Asked Me to Tell You She’s Sorry by Fredrik Backman, Leaving Berlin by Joseph Kanon, and The Explorers Guild by Jon Baird, Kevin Costner, and Rick Ross.
 Before joining Atria Books in 2004, he held various editorial positions at Dutton and Ballantine Books/Random House.
 In 2015, he was named an International Publishing Fellow by Publishing Scotland and he is an Adjunct Instructor in Publishing at the NYU School of Professional Studies.

 Areas of Interest: Literary and Commercial Fiction, Narrative Nonfiction, Memoir, Current Events

 Authors Include: Fredrik Backman, Jill Bialosky, Joan Juliet Buck, Kevin Costner, Joseph Kanon, Thomas Keneally, William Kent Krueger, John Lescroart, Shirley MacLaine, Chris Offutt, Spencer Quinn

 JOHANNA V. CASTILLO, Vice President and Executive Editor